-Each Member of the International Labour Organisation which ratifies this Convention undertakes to set up a system of compulsory sickness insurance which shall be based on provisions at least equivalent to those contained in this Convention.
+Each Member of the International Labour Organisation which ratifies this Convention undertakes to set up a system of compulsory sickness insurance for agricultural workers, which shall be based on provisions at least equivalent to those contained in this Convention.

-- 1. The compulsory sickness insurance system shall apply to manual and non-manual workers, including apprentices, employed by industrial undertakings and commercial undertakings, out-workers and domestic servants. - 2.
+- 1. The compulsory sickness insurance system shall apply to manual and non-manual workers, including apprentices, employed by agricultural undertakings. - 2.
 It shall, nevertheless, be open to any Member to make such exceptions in its national laws or regulations as it deems necessary in respect of-- - (a) temporary employment which lasts for less than a period to be determined by national laws or regulations, casual employment not for the purpose of the employer's trade or business, occasional employment and subsidiary employment; (b) workers whose wages or income exceed an amount to be determined by national laws or regulations;

 - (c) workers who are not paid a money wage; - (d) out-workers whose conditions of work are not of a like nature to those of ordinary wage-earners; - (e) workers below or above age-limits to be determined by national laws or regulations; - (f) members of the employer's family. - 3.
-It shall further be open to exempt from the compulsory sickness insurance system persons who in case of sickness are entitled by virtue of any laws or regulations, or of a special scheme, to advantages at least equivalent on the whole to those provided for in this Convention. - 4.
-This Convention shall not apply to seamen and sea fishermen for whose insurance against sickness provision may be made by a decision of a later session of the Conference.
+It shall further be open to exempt from the compulsory sickness insurance system persons who in case of sickness are entitled by virtue of any laws or regulations, or of a special scheme, to advantages at least equivalent on the whole to those provided for in this Convention.